Realizing Immersive Communications in Human Digital Twin by Edge Computing Empowered Tactile Internet: Visions and Case Study: Introduction

 \section{Introduction}

-\IEEEPARstart {T}HE development of Tactile Internet (TI) is reshaping the way that human-machine interacts.
-By integrating a variety of advanced sensors with communication and computational equipments, TI can transmit human skills through networks and provide multisensory haptic feedbacks, enabling users to interact with objects more intuitively \cite{ref1}.
-With such features, TI is envisioned as a key enabling technology for an emerging application, called human digital twin (HDT) \cite{ref2}.
+\IEEEPARstart {H}UMAN digital twin (HDT) is envisioned to perform as a hyper-realistic and hyper-intelligent testbed for far-reaching fields of human-centric services (such as Metaverse) \cite{ref2}.
 HDT for each individual consists of a pair of physical twin (PT) and virtual twin (VT).
-Specifically, the VT in digital space can replicate its corresponding human body in physical space, i.e., PT, and can also reflect the PT's status both psychologically and physiologically in real time.
-HDT is expected to perform as a hyper-realistic and hyper-intelligent testbed for far-reaching fields, ranging from healthcare to intelligent transportation.
+Specifically, the VT in the digital space can replicate its corresponding human body in the physical space, i.e., PT, and can also reflect the PT's status both psychologically and physiologically in real time.
 For example, HDT may be implemented to plan and assist complex and high-risky surgeries, where doctors can remotely observe patients' physiological indicators, operate medical equipments, conduct accurate treatments and perform various tests via physical-virtual synchronization.
-Such an application obviously requires strong interactions and extremely immersive quality of experience (QoE) among PTs and VTs, and has to be supported by time-sensitive multi-modal data transmitted over networks.
-While TI can help transmit visual-haptic data information, such as force and gesture signals sampled by tactile gloves along with video streams rendered by virtual reality (VR) devices, critical for the precise evaluation of intricate operations \cite{ref3}, TI itself can hardly meet HDT's stringent demands in terms of pervasive connectivity, real-time feedback, high-fidelity virtual modelling and ultra-high reliability.
-Fortunately, edge computing empowered TI, namely ECoTI, may be a promising solution to overcome all these limitations \cite{ref4}.
+HDT obviously requires strong interactions and extremely immersive quality of experience (QoE) among PTs and VTs, urging the need of enabling immersive communications \cite{refadd1}.